Anna May Wong: Later career

 In 1949, Wong's father died in Los Angeles at the age of 91.
 After a six-year absence, Wong returned to film the same year with a small role in a B movie called Impact.
 From August 27 to November 21, 1951, Wong starred in a detective series that was written specifically for her, the DuMont Television Network series The Gallery of Madame Liu-Tsong, in which she played the title role that used her birth name.
 Wong's character was a dealer in Chinese art whose career involved her in detective work and international intrigue.
-The ten half-hour episodes aired during prime time, from 9:00 to 9:30 pm.
+The thirteen half-hour episodes aired during prime time, from 9:00 to 9:30 pm.
 Although there were plans for a second season, DuMont canceled the show in 1952.
 No copies of the show or its scripts are known to exist.
 After the completion of the series, Wong's health began to deteriorate.
 In late 1953 she suffered an internal hemorrhage, which her brother attributed to the onset of menopause, her continued heavy drinking, and financial worries.

 In 1956, Wong hosted one of the first U.S. documentaries on China narrated entirely by a Chinese American.
 Broadcast on the ABC travel series Bold Journey, the program consisted of film footage from her 1936 trip to China.
 Wong also did guest spots on television series such as Adventures in Paradise, The Barbara Stanwyck Show, and The Life and Legend of Wyatt Earp.

 For her contribution to the film industry, Anna May Wong received a star at 1708 Vine Street on the inauguration of the Hollywood Walk of Fame in 1960.
-She was the first Asian American actress to receive this honor.
+She was the first Asian-American actress to receive this honor.
 She is also depicted larger-than-life as one of the four supporting pillars of the "Gateway to Hollywood" sculpture located on the southeast corner of Hollywood Boulevard and La Brea Avenue, with the actresses Dolores del Río (Hispanic American), Dorothy Dandridge (African American), and Mae West (White American).